 Inspired by the Andalusian legacy of Muslim institution building, Alhambra aims to build a lasting endowment at Stanford University to support the Ummah-minded, spiritually-grounded global leaders of tomorrow.

-critical and formational college years
+Muslim students lack sufficient spiritual support during the critical and formational college years

 Help us build a lasting endowment to support future generations